 What is Laser Therapy?

-The K-Laser Class IV therapeutic laser maybe the top laser on the market today.
+The Summus/K-Laser Class IV therapeutic laser maybe the top laser on the market today.
 It was designed for deep penetration in the body’s soft tissues to help increase the healing process by decreasing pain and reducing inflammation.
-Our K-laser also delivers specific red and near-infrared wavelengths of laser light to induce a photochemical reaction and therapeutic effect.
+Our Summus/K-laser also delivers specific red and near-infrared wavelengths of laser light to induce a photochemical reaction and therapeutic effect.
 Physiological effects include increased circulation, reduced inflammation, pain reduction and enhanced tissue healing.
 Laser therapy has been used in Europe since the 1970s and was cleared by the United States Food and Drug Administration (FDA) in 2005.
 We utilize this amazing therapy to help patients get better in conjunction with our Blair Upper Cervical Chiropractic Care and other services.

 Laser Therapeutic Effects